IHE/RAD.IRA/input/pagecontent/volume-1.md

 The flow above shows the simple case with a sequential switching of report context.
 In this case, a report context is initiated and then terminated before the next report context is opened.

 In practice, the radiologist is likely to continue with the next study in the worklist without any awareness of the events happening behind the scene.
-If the initiating Driving Application and terminating Driving Application are different as in this example, then it is possible that the radiologist moves to the next study and hence the Image Display initiates a new report context before the Image Display receives the Terminate Report Context [RAD-X5] event.
+If the initiating Driving Application and terminating Driving Application are different as in this example, then it is possible that the radiologist moves to the next study and hence the Image Display initiates a new report context before the Image Display receives the Terminate Report Context [RAD-X5] event of the reported study.

 Such rapid context switching is supported by this profile.
-The Hub and each Synchronizing Application maintain multiple open context simultaneously.
+The Hub and each Subscriber maintain multiple open context simultaneously.
 As long as the context is not terminated, it still exists.
 Each event is associated to a particular anchor context.
-Therefore a Synchronizing Application can reliably match an event to its internal state according to the context ID in the event.
+Therefore a Subscriber can reliably match an event to its internal state according to the context ID of the anchor context in the event.

 The following diagram shows what can happen in case of rapid switching of the report context.